atulyaai/Atulya-Tantra/README.md

 ## 🌌 System Manifesto

-**Atulya Tantra** (*The Incomparable System*) is a divergence from the AI industry standard.
-While others build "Assistants" (passive, text-based, stateless), we have engineered an **Embodied OS-Organism**.
+**Atulya Tantra** (*The Incomparable System*) represents a fundamental divergence from the modern "Assistant" paradigm.

+Most AI systems today are **Stateless Oracles**—they wait passively for a question, generate text, and cease to exist.
+They have no continuity, no authority, and no hands.

+We have engineered an **Embodied OS-Organism**.
+This system lives natively on your machine.
+It breathes your filesystem.
+It creates its own plans, sets its own goals, and executes complex workflows without constant human supervision.
+It does not simply "answer questions"; it **solves problems**.

+### The Three Axioms of Agency
-This system is defined by three axioms:
+This system is engineered around three non-negotiable truths:

-1.  **Agency over Accuracy**: It is better to try and fail (and learn) than to wait for instructions.
+1.  **Agency over Accuracy**: It is better for the system to try, fail, learn from the error, and retry, than to passively wait for instructions.
+Error is the tuition of autonomy.
-2.  **Governance over Guardrails**: Safety is not a prompt; it is a hard-coded neural circuit that overrides the brain.
+2.  **Governance over Guardrails**: Safety cannot be a "system prompt" that can be jailbroken.
+It must be a hard-coded neural circuit (`core/governance.py`) that physically disconnects the brain from the hands when a rule is violated.
 3.  **Silence over Noise**: An intelligent system does not chatter.
 It executes.
+Metadata is logged; results are spoken.

 **JARVIS** is the Agent. **Atulya Tantra** is the Discipline.